RDT-IF/zax-slack-bot-cloud/README.md

-# zax-slack-bot-cloud
+# Description
-An UI layer wrapped around Zax (a Java Z-Interpreter) designed for a cloud environment
+A Slack UI layer wrapped around Zax (a Java Z-Interpreter) designed for a cloud environment

 # Deployment Instructions
 AWS CDK will need to be available on your computer before deploying.